Impact of AI

 Annual elections of directors

 In 2019, Treasury Wine Estates voluntarily moved to annual elections for directors in line with best practice that occurs in both the US and the UK.
-Dual listed companies like News Corp and Rio Tinto all do this due to the laws in the US and UK and BHP has pledged to continue doing it even after its UK DLC ended last year.
-Can the chair comment on whether our company will follow this TWE lead and move to annual elections of directors at the 2023 AGM?
+Dual listed companies like News Corp and Rio Tinto all do this due to the laws in the US and UK and BHP has continued doing it even after its UK DLC ended in 2021.
+Can the chair comment on whether our company will follow this TWE lead and move to annual elections of directors at next year's AGM?

 Question on director recruitment process